xterm-x11/docs/docs/copy-paste.md

 You can paste copied text from an XTerm window in the same XTerm window or other XTerm window.

+ ^v Clearly define the defaults and differentiate any custom settings like `vt100.Translations`.

-Regardless of which buffer you're pasting text from (PRIMARY or CLIPBOARD) into an XTerm window, use the middle mouse button or the **Shift+Insert** keyboard shortcut.
+Regardless of which buffer you're pasting text from (PRIMARY or CLIPBOARD) into an XTerm window, use the **Shift+Insert** keyboard shortcut or the middle mouse button.

 ## Advanced options